 Your customers do not care about your product at all.
 They're humans.
 They want to get back to their lives.
 They want to be with their families and their friends.
 They have goals to achieve in their work lives and they have goals to achieve in their personal lives.
 These goals are called jobs-to-done.
 Your customers don't want to spend time using your product.
 What they want to do is get their job done and get back to their lives.

-This is how you can start to align your team.
+This is how you can start to align your team (and get them to stay aligned).
 First, focus on what it is that your customers are trying to do.
 Are they a consumer?
 Are they a parent?
 Are they a retiree?
 Are they young adults starting their career?
 Are they trying to change careers?
 Do they have health problems?
 Is it a business?
 Are you focusing on the finance department, operations, product teams, marketing teams, sales teams, executives…?
 There are lots of different approaches to markets, but you have to know who your customer is and what their job-to-be-done is.

 For example, consumers need to get to destinations on time, parents need to get a baby to sleep through the night, patients need to obtain a blood sample, CFOs need to optimize cash flow, salespeople need to acquire customers, etc. The key insight is that your customer’s job-to-be-done is independent of your product.
 So the market you are in is not your product, it is your customers JTBD.